ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupUsersApi.md

         public void main()
         {
             var apiInstance = new OrganisationGroupUsersApi();
-            var request = new CSSetOrganisationGroupUsersRequest(); // CSSetOrganisationGroupUsersRequest |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSSetOrganisationGroupUsersRequest(); // CSSetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
+Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try